About the Awards

 Based on the premise that sport is a valuable tool for education and culture, and with a network of 161 countries, AIPS, as the internationally-recognised body for sports journalism, looks to celebrate those professionals who continue to produce the best, most creative content worldwide.

-AIPS Sport Media Awards are a celebration of sports media excellence, representing a new, inspiring horizon for sports journalists across the globe.
+The AIPS Sport Media Awards are a celebration of sports media excellence, representing a new, inspiring horizon for sports journalists across the globe.
 The first edition of the Awards ceremony was held in Lausanne in January 2019.
 The second edition was in Budapest in February 2020.
 The third edition took place in an online live show from the castle of Vigevano, Italy, in March 2021.
 The fourth edition was held in Doha in June 2022, The fifth edition travelled to Seoul, South Korea.

 The International Sports Press Association (AIPS) is the peak professional body representing the international sports media, with more than 9,500 members worldwide.